 "After all we went through, it's nice to have some positive things come out in the wash."

 The Suns finished third in the Futures League in attendance, averaging 1,297 fans per game.
 The team did set two records.
 The crowd of 4,775 on July 4 set a league record, according to the release, while 3,297 fans went to Wahconah Park for the second Futures League All-Star Game.
-That total doubled the inaugural All-Star Game crowd of 1,634 in 2012 in Nashua.

 For his part, McGuire said that 2013 was an improvement from the first season.
 He said the number of Division I players and advertisers both were increased from 2012.
 One other thing that increased was the number of rain days.
 Flooding and rain storms in late June and July washed out home dates as the Suns had only 22 openings in 2013.
 One game the team played, only 100 people were allowed inside the park because of flooding issues.
 That number included players on both teams.